AdiRishi/vastu-layout-inspector/README.md

 2. Click and drag the compass to position it anywhere on your layout
 3. The compass represents the center point for directional analysis

+### Step 3: Adjust Compass Orientation

+1. Use the rotation handle to adjust the compass orientation
+2. Align the compass with your layout's actual directional orientation
+3. Fine-tune the rotation for precise directional analysis

-### Step 3: Analyze Directions
+### Step 4: Analyze Directions

 1. Colored lines extend from the compass center to the edges
 2. Each line represents a cardinal or intercardinal direction
 3. Use these lines to identify which rooms/areas fall in which directions
 4. Compare with Vastu Shastra guidelines for optimal placement

-### Step 4: Reset and Adjust
+### Step 5: Reset and Adjust

 - Use the "Reset Compass" button to return the compass to the center
 - Use the "Remove Image" button to clear the current image and upload a new one
-- Your image persists automatically and will be restored on page refresh
+- Your image and compass configuration persist automatically and will be restored on page refresh

 ## 🎯 Use Cases